-If you found an exotic bird, contact Second Chances Avian Sanctuary at 248-773-1198 or at email@example.com
+If you find an exotic bird, contact Second Chances Avian Sanctuary at 248-773-1198 or at firstname.lastname@example.org

 IMPORTANT: Do not try to force food, milk (they cannot tolerate it) or water into the bird’s beak, thinking that it will revive or strengthen a bird.
 You may cause more harm and possibly drown the bird because there is a direct route to the lungs at the back of its tongue.